Power Gauge Report is an investing newsletter run by Marc Chaikin.

 Yes.

-Typically I put a caveat with stock pickers that work for these massive (in my opinion) unethical companies.
+Typically, I put a caveat on stockpickers that work for these massive (in my opinion) unethical companies.

 That kind of stuff is beneath Marc.